The Army Is Dismantling a Cold War-Era Nuclear Plant on the Potomac

 SM-1 represented the military’s hope that nuclear power wouldn’t just be used on ships and submarines but could harness the power of the atom to power American military facilities throughout the world where resupplying would be difficult.
 It was also where the Army trained nuclear operators from across all the armed forces.

 Around the same time, he Army also developed mobile reactors, some that could be put on a flatbed and put on a standard Air Force cargo plane, and a ship, the Sturgis (MH-1A), a former Liberty Ship that was stripped of its propellers and turned into a towable nuclear power plant.
-It was docked right by SM-1 when it first achieved criticality in 1967, also briefly supplying power to the base.
-Sturgis was later sent to help power construction of the Panama Canal the following year until 1977.
+It was docked right by SM-1 when it first achieved criticality in 1967.
+Sturgis was later sent to help power Panama Canal operations until 1977.

 Still, some harbored understandable concern about bringing a mobile or temporarily stationary nuclear reactor into a combat zone.
 Studies from the Army and the GAO eventually determined the reactors were too costly to continue operation, so one by one, they were shut down.
 Belvoir’s SM-1 ran the longest, and Sturgis was the last operating project.
 It was decommissioned and finally dismantled and scrapped last year.